Habitability of red dwarf systems: Solar flaring and atmospheres

+Scientists who believe in the Rare Earth hypothesis doubt that red dwarfs could support life amid strong flaring.
+Tidal locking would probably result in a relatively low planetary magnetic moment.
+Active red dwarfs that emit coronal mass ejections (CMEs) would bow back the magnetosphere until it contacted the planetary atmosphere.
+As a result, the atmosphere would undergo strong erosion, possibly leaving the planet uninhabitable.

 However, it was found that red dwarfs have a much lower CME rate than expected from their rotation or flare activity, and large CMEs occur rarely.
 This suggests that atmospheric erosion is caused mainly by radiation rather than CMEs.

 Otherwise, it is suggested that if the planet had a magnetic field, it would deflect the particles from the atmosphere (even the slow rotation of a tidally locked M-dwarf planet—it spins once for every time it orbits its star—would be enough to generate a magnetic field as long as part of the planet's interior remained molten).

 This magnetic field must be much stronger than Earth's to protect against flares of the observed magnitude: 10–1000 G versus Earth's ~0.5 G. This is unlikely to be generated.

 Mathematical models further conclude that, even under the highest attainable dynamo-generated magnetic field strengths, exoplanets with masses similar to that of Earth lose a significant fraction of their atmospheres by the erosion of the exobase's atmosphere by Coronal mass ejection (CME) bursts and extreme ultraviolet (XUV) emissions (even those Earth-like planets closer than 0.8 AU, affecting also G and K stars, are prone to losing their atmospheres).
 Atmospheric erosion could likely trigger depletion of water oceans also.
-Planets shrouded by a thick haze of hydrocarbons, such as the ones on primordial Earth or Saturn's moon Titan might still survive the flares, as floating droplets of hydrocarbon are particularly efficient at absorbing ultraviolet radiation.
+Planets shrouded by a thick haze of hydrocarbons, such as the ones on primordial Earth or Saturn's moon Titan might still survive the flares, as floating hydrocarbon droplets are particularly efficient at absorbing ultraviolet radiation.